 A Junior SIPP allows a parent or legal guardian to set up, manage and contribute towards a child's pension.
 The annual contribution limit of £3,600 includes basic rate tax relief of 20% - even though the child is a non taxpayer - meaning investors only need to contribute £2,880 each year in order to reach the maximum annual contribution limit.
 The £720 tax relief will automatically be added to the Junior SIPP.
 All money invested in a Junior SIPP grows free of income tax and capital gains tax.

-It is the parent or guardian's responsibility to set up and manage the Junior SIPP until the child reaches 18, at which point ownership will pass to the child and they will take on the responsibility of managing the pension, including deciding on how and where the funds are invested.
+It is the parent or guardian's responsibility to set up and manage the children's pension until the child reaches 18, at which point ownership will pass to the child and they will take on the responsibility of managing the pension, including deciding on how and where the funds are invested.
 Rules stipulate that money in a Junior SIPP cannot be accessed until age 55 at the earliest, but there are proposals by the government to increase the age at which people can access their pension to age 57 from April 2028 and so the reality is that the money is likely to be locked away until at least age 57.

 Who can set up a Junior SIPP?